Professional Learning Opportunities

 Angel Van Horn

-Watch a class routine that prioritizes behavior as communication rather than defiance.
+Try imagining a class routine that prioritizes behavior as communication rather than defiance.
 Try reimagining one consequence or rule through a restorative lens.
 Discuss the difference between compliance-focused and connection-focused systems.
 Design a behavior flowchart, reflection tool, or restorative alternative.
 Explore restorative practices, behavior as communication, relationship repair, student voice, and classroom agreements.
 Teachers walk away with an inclusive, restorative behavior-support model that builds community rather than control.

 Register Here